Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Chas McCormick At The Plate

-- In 30.5% of his games this season, McCormick has had at least one RBI.
-He's picked up more than one in 19.5% and driven in three or more of his team's runs in five contests.
+- McCormick has an RBI in 26 of 83 games this year, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 34 of 82 games this year, and more than once 7 times.
+- He has scored in 35 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.